Kippye/schetool/README.md

 # Pre-built releases

 The latest stable releases for Windows and Linux are available under [Releases](https://github.com/Kippye/schetool/releases).
-Just download, extract and run.
+Just download, extract (or install) and run.

 # Building schetool